hetu-script/hetu-script/docs/docs/docs/en-US/README.md

 Hetu's [grammar](syntax/readme.md) is close to typescript/kotlin/swift and other modern languages.

 - Semicolon is optional.
-- Function starts with a keyword like 'fun, get, set, construct'.
+- Function starts with a keyword like **fun, get, set, construct**.
 - Support both class based OOP and prototype based OOP, and also functional programming.
 You can choose whatever style you want.
 - Type annotation is optional.
 Variable declared will infer its type from its initializer expression.
 (The static analysis is still WIP.)